ssi-dk/GenEpi-BioTrain_Virtual_Training_7/practicals_s2_phylo.md

 3. Choose or drop your tree file
 4. Click continue
 5. Find out how to display the labels.
-6. Re-root your tree with the ancestor of samples `SRR27240812` and `SRR27240820` as outgroup (use the right-click menu on the correct internal node)
+6. Re-root your tree with the `Reference`, and samples`SRR27240806`, `SRR27240812` and `SRR27240820` as outgroup (use the right-click menu on their common ancestor branch)
-7. Add the metadata file `metadata.tsv` (available in the `metadata` folder) to the tree by linking `key` column to the tree tip labels
+7. Add the metadata file `metadata.tsv` (available in the `metadata` folder) to the tree by linking the tree tip labels (`id`) to the `key` column
 8. Add color columns for `Region`, `KMA` and `SampleMaterial` using the `Metadata blocks` button
-9. Add a map using the `lat` and `long` columns from the metadata by clicking on the pencil (Add or edit panels) on the top right.
+9. Add a map by clicking on the pencil (Add or edit panels) on the top right.
+Use the `lat` and `long` columns from the metadata for the coordinates.
 10. Download the map as a `.png` and the tree as a `.svg` file.

 Questions: